Cultivating Resilience: The Breath Effect

 The final guideline is to keep your inhale shorter than your exhale.
 This is particularly important in cases of cardiac arrhythmia and high blood pressure.
 Remember– longer exhales tend to be calming which is often the effect we are seeking.

 Here are two breath practices to help you build resilience.
-Use the first one when you need calming or centering.
-The second practice is more uplifting and energizing for those times when your energy is low.
+Use the first one, called Chandra Bedhana or “moon breathing,” is for when you need calming or centering.
+The second practice, called Breath of Joy, is more uplifting and energizing for those times when your energy is low.
+Be well!